akifsahman/TemperatureHumidityPyQt5/README.md

 - Getting the humidity and temperature values from DHT11 sensor by using GPIO of raspberry pi,
 - Plotting the changes in the graph of humidity and temperature minute by minute,
-- Setting the project for working in a startup as like as kiosk screen
+- Setting the project for working in a startup as like as kiosk screen Note : You are able to use akifsahman@gmail.com for your questions and contributes about this project.

 # TemperatureHumidityPyQt5
 Sıcaklık ve Nem Örneği -1(Raspberry Pi için)